ericcornelissen/tool-versions-update-action/pr/README.md

     # Default: 0
     max: 2

-    # The numeric identifier of the milestone to associate the Pull Request to.
+    # The numeric identifier of the milestone to associate Pull Requests with.
     #
     # Default: *no milestone*
     milestone: 1